If there are sync or wording errors, and we provided the transcript, please open a Support ticket so that we can troubleshoot further.

 If you provided the transcript and there are sync errors, you can add sync markers to your transcript, and then use the free Redo feature to issue new results.

-Alternatively, you can add Result Review to your job and we will fix sync for you.
+Alternatively, you can add Result Review to your submission and we will fix sync for you.

 Adding sync markers: